jhyacinthe-p/TE-EpiAtlas/README.md

 # Usage Note

 The standalone analysis `analyze_peaks_p2.py` can be used  on any bed file-like input and run on a normal computer.
-10 iterations take about 5 minutes runs linearly. thus it should take about 500 min (or 8h) for the 1000 iterations.
+10 iterations take about 5 minutes and runs linearly.
+Thus, it should take about 500 min (or 8h) for the 1000 iterations.
 If multiple process are available, it can run in parallel which should be much faster.

-The applied to directory `analyze_directory.sh` scripts was made specifically to run on the EpiAtlas full dataset. the full dataset being multiple terabytes and total running time of thousands of samples for a thousand of iteration being days of runtime, it is not expected to run on normal computers.
+The applied to directory `analyze_directory.sh` script was made specifically to run on the EpiAtlas full dataset.
+The full dataset being multiple terabytes and total running time of thousands of samples for a thousand of iteration being days of runtime, it is not expected to run on normal computers.
 It was run on Digital Research Alliance of Canada server's Slurm system.

-The content of TE_figures can be run used to output the main figures.
+The content of TE_figures can be run to output the main figures.
 These scripts are also closely intertwined and dependent on the EpiAtlas dataset.
-It was run on Digital Research Alliance of Canada server's Slurm system. takes about 5h on the full epiatlas dataset (`epiatlas_core_data.Rdata`) and about 30 min on the smaller test data (`core_data_test.Rdata`).
+It was run on Digital Research Alliance of Canada server's Slurm system.
+It takes about 5h on the full epiatlas dataset (`epiatlas_core_data.Rdata`) and about 30 min on the smaller test data (`core_data_test.Rdata`).

 # Standalone